wahrwolf/ba-thesis/chapters/300-method.md

 The gradient was set to renormalized if the norm over the gradient vector exceeds 5.

 ### Training
-I used the \cite{openNMT} framework for the implementation of the model and the training procedure.
+I used the \cite{opennmt} framework for the implementation of the model and the training procedure.
 I build a MQTT scheduler to coordinate the runs on a mixture of NVIDIA GTX 980, 1080 and 1080Ti.
 Each model was trained for 18 epochs, which took between 2 and 3,5 hours depending on the GPU.
 English was used in all models as the source locale and Czech and German as the target locale.